 Developing RESTful, scalable, observable microservices: MicroProfile layers of functionality

 MicroProfile can be organized into three layers of functionality.
 The bottom layer represents RESTful services, the middle layer is for writing microservices that can be operated and managed at scale, and the top layer contains tools to help you write observable microservices that enable you to detect and diagnose issues.

 MicroProfile simplifies developing cloud-native Java microservices

 The vast majority of cloud-native microservices are based on REST APIs, making the bottom layer the most essential.
 At its foundation, MicroProfile provides a set of technologies that make developing and using REST APIs easy.
-MicroProfile takes a small set of Java EE APIs: JAX-RS; CDI; JSON-B and JSON-P and augments them with a simple type-safe REST client API making it easy to consume REST services.
+MicroProfile takes a small set of Java EE APIs — JAX-RS, CDI, JSON-B, and JSON-P — and augments them with a simple type-safe REST client API, making it easy to consume REST services.
 MicroProfile Reactive Streams Operators is the enabling technology for MicroProfile reactive programming for microservices.
 This feature enables creation and manipulation of reactive streams by bundling a Reactive Streams API together with a set of standard operators that apply to streams.

 Build REST services

 The JAX-RS, CDI, JSON-B, and JSON-P Java EE technologies provide the base for MicroProfile.
 If you’re new to Java EE and MicroProfile, this is a good place to start.
 JAX-RS is a Java API that allows you to build REST APIs by creating resource classes and adding appropriate annotations to create the necessary web endpoints.
 Context and Dependency Injection (CDI) provides objects with the dependencies that they need through the

 @Inject annotation rather than directly creating an object or finding them using a factory.
-JSON-P and JSON-B makes it easy to automatically serialize and deserialize classes to and from JSON.
+JSON-P and JSON-B make it easy to automatically serialize and deserialize classes to and from JSON.

 Consuming a REST service with type-safe Java